 USEFL TELEPHONE NUMBERS:

 Most visits to Romania are trouble-free.
-The following is adaptd from FCO advice and expanded.
+The following is adapted from FCO advice and expanded.

 SAFETY AND SECURITY

 Visitors should be alert to the risk of petty theft in large towns, especially in Bucharest, and for pickpockets and bag snatchers in crowded areas, particularly near exchange shops, on buses (especially to the airport), main railway stations and inside airport areas.
-There have been reports of policemen stopping foreign cars and demanding payment of fines in hard currency for spurious offences.
-Bogus policemen may also approach pedestrians and ask to check their documents as a way of stealing cash.
-If approached in this way, visitors should decline to pay any fine or hand over any documents but offer instead to go with them to the nearest police station or back to the hotel.
+There have been reports of policemen stopping foreign cars and demanding payment of fines in hard currency for spurious offences though thses seem to have disappeared since EU entry.
+Another scam, that oif bogus policemen approaching pedestrians and asking to check their documents as a way of stealing cash also appears to have disappeared though petty opportunist crime is on the increase.
 British visitors have reported thefts of valuables including passports from hotel rooms.
 Items of value, including passports and credit cards should be deposited in hotel safes.
+You may also be approached in bus stations, or on some local stopping trains by gypsies or children begging.
+These are best avoided by taking secure intercity services rather than local expresses where possible.
+We would also recommend against young women travelling alone in the country, especially on trains at night (except for sleepers where there is an attendant), there some areas are much safer than orthers - Maramures for example.

 ROAD TRAVEL